vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/notes/0_Introduction.md

 of David G. White’s *Kiss of the Yoginī: “Tantric Sex” in Its South Asian Contexts* \(Chicago: University of Chicago Press, 2003\).

-[^35]: *Nirīkṣaṇa* , also called *dṛṣṭ ipāta* \(“the casting of a glance”\), as a means to infl uence, harm, or else help spiritually, plays an important role in Indian religious or magic practice.
+[^35]: *Nirīkṣaṇa* , also called *dṛṣṭipāta* \(“the casting of a glance”\), as a means to infl uence, harm, or else help spiritually, plays an important role in Indian religious or magic practice.
 The compassionate glance of the guru helps his disciple.

 [^36]: Hindu rites are traditionally divided into three classes. *Nitya* , “regular,” are daily and mandatory rites; their performance does not bring any merit, but not to perform them is a fault.
 The *naimittika* , “occasional,” rites are obligatory but are to be performed on particular prescribed occasions; they bring merit.